 Fuel Tanks:

-- One each on the port and starboard sides of the engine room. - Access is through the salon floor hatches, under the salon lounge seats.
+- Located in the engine room, one is on the port side and the other is on the starboard side. - Access is through the salon floor hatches, under the salon lounge seat and the port salon cabinet.

 Generator Control Panel: